By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

-When it comes to bedding, the fabric you sleep on affects your temperature, comfort, and how well your sheets last.
+The fabric you sleep on affects your temperature, comfort, and how long your sheets last.
 Cotton breathes better and lasts longer; polyester is cheaper and more wrinkle-resistant.
-Neither is outright better — it depends on your priorities.
+Neither is outright better, it depends on your priorities, your budget, and how hot you tend to sleep.

 Quick Comparison